Sri Lanka Freedom Party: Alliance with the Sri Lanka Podujana Peramuna (2019–2022)

 By 2018, the influence of the SLFP in Sri Lankan politics began to decline, suffering a heavy loss in the 2018 local government elections and finishing in third place, while the newly formed Sri Lanka Podujana Peramuna (SLPP) led by former president Mahinda Rajapaksa placed first, winning 40% of the votes and securing the most number of seats and local authorities.
 In the 2019 presidential elections, though president Sirisena was eligible to run for a second term, the SLFP chose to endorse SLPP candidate Gotabaya Rajapaksa, who won the election.

 The SLPP, SLFP and several other smaller parties formed a new political alliance, the Sri Lanka People's Freedom Alliance, to contest in the 2020 Sri Lankan parliamentary elections.
 The new alliance claimed a landslide victory, winning 145 seats in the parliament.

 Between 2021 and 2022, however, the Rajapaksa government was beginning to lose much of its popularity.
 The ongoing economic crisis was only getting worse due to poor mismanagement by the government.
 By 2021, the foreign debt of Sri Lanka had risen to 101% of the nation's GDP.
 The government was also becoming highly nepotistic, with Rajapaksa family brothers Basil Rajapaksa as finance minister and Mahinda Rajapaksa as prime minister, and several more members of the Rajapaksa family holding prominent positions in the government.

-On 5 April, 2022, amidst increasing discontent with the Rajapaksa government, the SLPP began losing many of its key allies in the SLPFA, including the SLFP.
-Maithripala Sirisena pledged that the SLFP would become a neutral party and would contest in future elections separately from the SLFP.
+On 5 April 2022, amidst increasing discontent with the Rajapaksa government, the SLPP began losing many of its key allies in the SLPFA, including the SLFP.
+Maithripala Sirisena pledged that the SLFP would become a neutral party and would contest in future elections separately from the SLPP.

-Freedom People's Alliance (2023–present)

-On 11 January 2023, a new political alliance, the Freedom People's Alliance, was formed, consisting of the SLFP, the Uttara Lanka Sabhagaya led by Wimal Weerawansa and the Freedom People's Congress led by Dullas Alahapperuma.
+On 11 January 2023, the Freedom People's Alliance was formed, consisting of the SLFP, the Uttara Lanka Sabhagaya led by Wimal Weerawansa and the Freedom People's Congress led by Dullas Alahapperuma.
 All three parties were parties formerly aligned with the SLPP-led SLPFA who later defected from the alliance.
-The alliance plans to contest in the 2023 local government elections under the helicopter symbol.
+The political alliance was a short-lived one, formed to contest in the 2023 local government elections which ultimately never took place.
+The Freedom People's Congress would again defect to the Samagi Jana Balawegaya led by opposition leader Sajith Premadasa a year later.